The Shepherd of Hermas: Place in Christian literature

 Tertullian implies that Pope Callixtus I had quoted it as an authority (though evidently not as one of the books of the Bible), for he replies: "I would admit your argument, if the writing of The Shepherd had deserved to be included in the Divine Instrument, and if it were not judged by every council of the Churches, even of your own Churches, among the apocryphal."
 And again, he says that the "Epistle of Barnabas", which is Tertullian's name for the New Testament Epistle to the Hebrews, is "more received among the Churches than the apocryphal epistle of the Shepherd".

 Editions

 The Greek text is edited by Gebhardt and Harnack (Leipzig, 1877), by Funk (Tübingen, 1901), and, with its English translation, by Lightfoot, Apostolic Fathers, edited by Harmon (London, 1893); the Codex Sinaiticus of Hermas was edited by Lake (Oxford, 1911).
-The English translation by William Wake (Archbishop of Canterbury 1716–1737) is given in W. Hone and J. Jones's Apocryphal New Testament (London, 1820).
-An English translation is also in volume ii of the American edition of Ante-Nicene Fathers, edited by Roberts and Donaldson (Buffalo, New York, 1886).
+The English translation by William Wake (Archbishop of Canterbury 1716–1737) is given in W. Hone & J. Jones's Apocryphal New Testament (London, 1820).
+An English translation is also in Volume II of the American edition of Ante-Nicene Fathers, edited by Roberts & Donaldson (Buffalo, New York, 1886).
 Other English translations are by Kirsopp Lake, The Apostolic Fathers (Harvard Univ.
-Press, Loeb Classical Library, 1913), and Edgar J. Goodspeed, The Apostolic Fathers (NY, Harper & Bros.
-1950).
+Press, Loeb Classical Library, 1913), and Edgar J. Goodspeed, The Apostolic Fathers (New York, Harper & Bros., 1950).
 In general, consult: